 Edgar Wright had been sitting on this idea for a film for many years.
 His first use of it was a music video he directed for British electronic duo Mint Royale and their track "Blue Song".
 The video stars Noel Fielding as a music-loving getaway driver for a group of bank robbers, one of whom is Wright's regular Nick Frost.
 A clip from the video is featured in the film when channels are being flipped through on the television in Baby's apartment.

 When Edgar Wright wanted Ansel Elgort to be more stern in a shot he used the code words: "Man Driver!"
 He taught him the "Kubrick look" by showing Ansel a picture on his phone of Malcolm McDowell in character in A Clockwork Orange (1971).

-Whenever Edgar Wright had Jamie Foxx and Kevin Spacey in the same shot, he would whisper to a colleague: "That's a two-Oscar shot!"
+Whenever Edgar Wright had Jamie Foxx and Kevin Spacey in the same shot, he would whisper to a colleague: "Double Oscar shot!"

 Edgar Wright started to work on this film in 1995, but didn't finish the script until 2011, and the film until 2017.
 However, he received the advance for it in 2007.
 He introduced the world premiere of the film at SXSW by thanking his producer for not suing him for this.

 Barbra Streisand's experience with tinnitus was the basis for a scene in the movie where Jamie Foxx's character is required to say, "Do I look like I know a f*cking thing about Barbra f*cking Streisand?"
 Knowing Barbra is close friends with Jamie in real life (who. knew.), Edgar was worried about how she would react.
 Jamie's response to Edgar's worries?
 "Barbra's gangsta."
 In 2016 Jamie Foxx sang a duet with Streisand on her ENCORE album.